Hal Shaper: Biography

-Shaper was born on the 18th of July 1931 in Muizenberg near Cape Town as the third and youngest child of Jewish parents.
+Shaper was born on 18 July 1931 in Muizenberg near Cape Town as the third and youngest child of Jewish parents.
 His father was from Manchester and his mother from the ghetto of Lodz in Poland.
 He was inspired to become a songwriter after seeing the Mickey Rooney film Words and Music (1948), saying: he was "enchanted by the quality of the songs and the freshness of them" In 1949 Hal met young pianist and budding songwriter, Charles Segal who was holidaying in Muizenberg.
 Charles encouraged Hal to write his first lyrics for one of Charles's songs - "I Never Loved Before", beginning a musical collaboration and friendship that spanned many decades.
 Young Charles introduced young Hal to one of Charles's well-established lyricists, Anton De Waal.
 Encouraged by his friend, Charles Segal, Hal gained confidence and other songs soon followed (I Got Troubles of My Own", "I'll Never Dream Again", "Tanganyika" and many others).
 Hal's initial attempts at musical theatre were performed in local theatres; his professional songwriting career did not begin until later.
 In 1955, Shaper was certified as a lawyer in Cape Town.
 However, he did not pursue a career in law but rather left immediately for London in seek of a songwriting career.

 In London, he first earned a living washing dishes with the Troubadour restaurant in Earls Court.
 In the summer of 1955, he was employed as a song plugger by pop music publisher Dave Toff of Southern Music, who, Shaper said, discouraged him from writing lyrics, stating "there was no future in the business for writers".
 Shaper was then persuaded to move to Robbins Music by Alan Holmes, leaving his job as a plugger in August 1958.
 In Robbins Music, a higher quality acclaimed label, he began writing songs under the mentorship of Alan Holmes and Joy Connock, marking the beginning of his writing career.